Chattanooga is booming. It's just things have come together.

-"We have to keep our eyes open," says the 86-year-old businessman, citing as an example a trio of developments his company has underway on downtown Chattanooga's trendy North Shore.
+"We have to keep our eyes open," the 86-year-old businessman said, citing as an example a trio of developments his company has underway on downtown Chattanooga's trendy North Shore.

 Bright joined his father, Gardner, in the real estate business right out of Davidson College in 1953.
 His father had started the company in 1927 with friend and business associate James A. Glascock, and it was appealing joining a business which then already was well established and is 90 years old this year, Bright says.

 He recalls that in 1953, the company consisted of his father, himself and a secretary.
 Today, the Fletcher Bright Co. has about 50 employees, including an office in Atlanta.

 George Bright, one of Fletcher Bright's sons, who joined the company in 1979 and later became president, says his father freely has shared his knowledge about the business.

 "He was willing to talk and teach me about the business," George Bright said.
 "His attitude was, 'Anything you want to know, let's talk about it.'"

 * 1927 - Gardner Bright and James A Glascock form Glascock – Bright & Co.
 Realtors.

 * 1953 - Glascock – Bright becomes known as Gardner Bright Realtor, and Fletcher Bright joins the company.

 * 1960 - Upon the death of Gardner Bright, the company is renamed Fletcher Bright Realtors.

 * 1964 - Jack Martin joins the company and together, he and Fletcher Bright developed Elder Mountain, a 300-plus-acre mountaintop residential development.